-A Fire Ban is now in effect for the Town of Trochu
+There is currently NO Fire Ban in the Town of Trochu.

 Check out the new Alberta Fire Bans mobile application!

 Available for iOS and Android, the Alberta Fire Bans application is intended to provide the public with quick access for fire bans in the province.
 Keeping people informed of fire bans across the province will help people plan their summer activities safely, whether in their backyards or in Alberta’s parks and natural areas, while reducing the risk of wildfire.
 Search “Alberta Fire Bans” in your app stores to find it.

 Current fire ban information for Kneehill County is listed on: